Deploy, Deliver, Defend

 August 8-9, 2009 -The 910th Airlift Wing hosts more than 71,000 people in two days for "Thunder Over The Valley," Youngstown Air Reserve Station's first air show since 1986.
 Attendees were treated to a show featuring the U.S. Air Force Thunderbirds, the U.S. Army Golden Knights, the U.S. Air Force Reserve Jet Car Show and a wide variety of aerial and ground military and historic aircraft displays.
 The wing worked for nearly a year with on base and off base assets to bring an event with many logistical challenges that needed to be overcame to fruition.
 According to many letters and phone calls from event goers, the air show was one of the best organized events in recent memory, both in the valley and across the region.

-May-June 2010 - The 910th's 757th Airlift Squadron is directed by the President of the United States and tasked by the Secretary of Defense to conduct aerial spray for Operation Deep Water Horizon.
-The mission of aerial spray for this task was to use oil dispersing agents to neutralize the oil spill caused by the April 2010 sinking of the Deepwater Horizon drilling platform in the Gulf of Mexico.
-This mission marked the first real world application of oil spill dispersants by 910th Airlift Wing.
-This mission marked the first real world application of oil spill dispersants by the 910th Airlift Wing.
-The 910th Airlift Wing flew 93 sorties, covering more than 30,000 acres.
+May-June 2010 - The 910th's 757th Airlift Squadron is directed to conduct aerial spray for Operation Deep Water Horizon.
+The aerial spray mission was to use dispersing agents to neutralize the oil spill caused by the April 2010 sinking of the Deepwater Horizon drilling platform in the Gulf of Mexico.
+This mission marked the first real world application of oil spill dispersants by the 910th.
+This mission marked the first real world application of oil spill dispersants by the 910th.

 The Air Force Outstanding Unit Awards: September 1, 1983 through August 31, 1985; September 1, 1995 through August 31, 1997; and September 1, 2003 to August 31, 2005 (910 OG).
 The Republic of Vietnam Gallantry Cross with Palm: February 14 through March 1968; October 26 and 27, 1972.